hpparvi/spright/README.md

 # Spright

 Spright (/spraɪt/; Parviainen, Luque, and Palle, submitted to MNRAS) is a fast Bayesian radius-density-mass relation for small planets.
-The package offers methods to predict planetary masses, densities, RV semi-amplitudes from an estimate of the planet's radius, or planetary radii given an estimate of the planet's mass.
+The package offers methods to predict planetary masses, densities, and RV semi-amplitudes from an estimate of the planet's radius, or planetary radii given an estimate of the planet's mass.

 ![relation_maps](notebooks/f00_relation_maps.svg)

+The package contains two relations: one for small planets orbiting M dwarfs (inferred from a updated SPTM catalogue by
+R. Luque) and another for planets orbiting FGK stars (inferred from a filtered TepCAT catalogue).

 ## Installation